zeux/pugixml/index.md

 title: Home
 ---

+> If you use pugixml, please [star it on GitHub](https://github.com/zeux/pugixml/stargazers)!

 pugixml is a light-weight C++ XML processing library.
 It features:

 * DOM-like interface with rich traversal/modification capabilities